 Choosing the right condolence message takes a few components into account.
 Combining them all into one heartfelt note creates a condolence message to treasure.

 There are a few overarching 'rules'.
 To start, you shouldn't fall back on cliches placed on every 'With Sympathy' card in the supermarket.
 This can make it seem like you couldn’t bother to think of something original.
 It can also make you seem flippant as if their loss wasn’t that important to you.
 Both things are only insult to injury.
+Pro tip: Have a stack of black sympathy cards (like this inexpensive set from Amazon) at your disposal.
+A large blank space leaves you room to write a long, heartfelt message to your friend.
+They'll ship pretty quickly to your home, and they'll let your friend know you'd go the extra mile for them.

 Another rule is to not leave your note as a useless piece of paper, or a digital message.
 A note is only a start.